vikkio88/vue-flag-icon/README.md

 ```

 ## Usage
-Just declare the global Compoment with the **use** directive in your app
+Just declare the global Component with the **use** directive in your app
 ```javascript
 import FlagIcon from 'vue-flag-icon' Vue.use(FlagIcon);